Alzheimer's Documentary Series

 I have 40 years of work experience.

-I have a masters degree, okay?
+I have a master's degree, okay.

-That education paled in comparison when I started listening to people living with dementia, listening to the lived experience.
+That education paled in comparison, when I started listening to people living with dementia, listening to the lived experience, everything totally changed in my mindset.

 Totally changed in my mindset.

-I was like, "This stuff is not true.
+I was like, "This stuff is not true, this stuff is not true."

 >>Hi, Jen.